Dhadak Movie Review: Despite Ishaan Khatter's Terrific Act, You Crave For Sairat's Simplicity!

 SPOILER ALERT- Shashank tweaks the climax to prevent the film from being a replica of the original.
 For me, this was one of the biggest letdowns.
 While the climax does manage to jolt you; it fails to have a lingering effect, unlike Sairat, where those 10 seconds of gut-wrenching silence after the tiny, bloody footprint cuts of the child leaves you numb for a very long time along with the haunting theme music during the closing credits.

 Sairat's Parshya was a lanky lad, the kind who would get bashed all the time.
 But here, the camera doesn't fail to give us a glimpse of Ishaan's six-pack abs even if it's for a few fleeting seconds.
 Instead of the slums and shanty, you get to see a decent looking lodge.
-The exquisitive harem salwars and malmal ghagras make way for simple but pretty kurtis.
+The exquisite harem salwars and malmal ghagras make way for simple but pretty kurtis.
 Well, that's Karan Johar's version of poverty for you in the second half.

 Speaking about the performances, Ishaan Khatter is one of the reasons why you would want to forgive KJo & Co. for their flaws in the film.
 After a terrific debut in Majid Majidi's Beyond The Clouds, the young lad pulls off yet another winning act.
-From ectasy, sorrow, sentimental to comedy, Ishaan has a tight hold on all the emotions to make you fall in love with his character Madhukar.
+From ecstasy, sorrow, sentimental to comedy, Ishaan has a tight hold on all the emotions to make you fall in love with his character Madhukar.

 Janhvi Kapoor has a great screen presence and does a fairly good job as a debutante when it comes to displaying her acting chops.
 However, there is still room for improvement especially when it comes to dialogue delivery.
 Having said, one of the strongest points of Sairat was Rinki Rajguru's character Archie who was hailed as the 'hero' of the film.
 In comparison, Janhvi's Parthavi stands pale when it comes to characterization.